 Sweet potatoes keep these pancakes moist and fluffy and the warm spices make them taste like fall.
 Finished with an apple compote for a delicious breakfast.

-A few simple ingredients is all you need to whip up the easiest Gluten Free pancakes around.
+A few simple ingredients are all you need to whip up the easiest Gluten-Free pancakes around.
 These pancakes are light, sweet, and irresistible.

 These Chocolate Chip Pancakes are a MUST for any special occasion.
 They are perfect for a sleepover, birthday breakfast, or holiday.

 I love stocking my pantry with this homemade pancake mix for a quick pancake fix.
 This mix also makes a great DIY gift.